ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 ``Mm = 1.5 x (N - 2)`` GB

-As a rule of thumb, the maximum required memory at a certain time for multimodel analysis could be estimated by multiplying the number of datasets by the average file size of all the datasets; this memory intake is high but also assumes that all data is fully realized in memory; this aspect will gradually change and the amount of realized data will decrease with the increase of
+As a rule of thumb, the maximum required memory at a certain time for multi-model analysis could be estimated by multiplying the number of datasets by the average file size of all the datasets; this memory intake is high but also assumes that all data is fully realized in memory; this aspect will gradually change and the amount of realized data will decrease with the increase of